 Rob Cary has extensive experience representing individuals and companies before juries and judges in courtrooms across the country.
 Mr. Cary has defended clients against a broad array of alleged violations of both criminal and civil law.
-His criminal work has focused on complex securities fraud and state and federal government investigations, while his civil practice includes a range of issues, with a concentration on professional liability defense.
+His criminal work has focused on complex federal cases, trials and investigations though he has tried criminal cases in state court.
+His civil practice has spanned a range of issues, with a concentration on professional liability defense.

 Mr. Cary is well known for his representation of the late U.S. Senator Ted Stevens, who was indicted on ethics charges less than 100 days before he was to stand for re-election.
 After eight months of tumultuous litigation, Senator Stevens was exonerated when it was revealed that the prosecution had hidden evidence from the defense that contradicted the prosecution's principal theory.
 The American Lawyer described Williams & Connolly’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”

-Mr. Cary has been recognized in the 2010-13 editions of The Best Lawyers in America in White Collar Criminal Defense and in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.; as one of "Washington's Top Lawyers" by Washingtonian magazine (2009 and 2011); as a commercial litigation local "litigation star" in the 2012 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; and as a leading lawyer in white collar crime and government investigations in the 2013 and 2014 editions of Chambers.
+Mr. Cary has been recognized in the 2010-15 editions of The Best Lawyers in America in White Collar Criminal Defense and in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.; as one of "Washington's Top Lawyers" by Washingtonian magazine (2009 and 2011); as a commercial litigation local "litigation star" in the 2012 edition of Benchmark Litigation and as a “national star” in the 2015 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; and as a leading lawyer in white collar crime and government investigations in the 2013 and 2014 editions of Chambers.
 In 2011, The National Law Journal named Mr. Cary and his partner, Brendan Sullivan, to its six-person list of the country’s “Most Influential Lawyers” in the area of White Collar Criminal Defense.
+Mr. Cary is a fellow of the American Bar Foundation and Litigation Council of America.

 Born in Evanston, Illinois, Mr. Cary grew up in Hannibal, Missouri before attending Dartmouth, where he was a member of the football team.
 Mr. Cary spent a year as a paralegal at the D.C. office of White & Case before entering the University of Virginia School of Law, where he received his J.D. and was on the Articles Review Board of the Virginia Law Review and a member of the Order of the Coif.
 Mr. Cary was a law clerk to Judge Eugene Lynch of the U.S. District Court for the Northern District of California before joining Williams & Connolly in 1990.
 He was chair of the firm's Hiring Committee from 2008 to 2010.

 Mr. Cary is a frequent speaker on criminal law, legal ethics and professional liability, and believes strongly in the need to reform the rules of procedure to provide a level playing field for all citizens facing criminal charges.
-His speaking engagements have included both the Seventh Circuit and District of Columbia judicial conferences.
+His speaking engagements have included the Seventh Circuit and District of Columbia judicial conferences.
 Mr. Cary teaches trial advocacy at Georgetown University Law Center, and has lectured at a number of other law schools, including Duke and Yale.
 He serves on the Lawyers Committee of the Innocence Project and the Advisory Committee for the National White Collar Criminal Defense College at Stetson Law, and was appointed by the Virginia Supreme Court to its faculty to teach professionalism to new lawyers.
-Mr. Cary has served on the boards of a number of Washington-area charities, including the boards of the Juvenile Diabetes Research Foundation and the Mid-Atlantic Innocence Project.
+Mr. Cary has served on the boards of the Juvenile Diabetes Research Foundation and the Mid-Atlantic Innocence Project.
 He currently chairs the Governing Board of the National Cathedral School.
 Mr. Cary is married and has two daughters.

-Click here to view a list of speaking engagements.
+Click here to view list of speaking engagements.